jomartin-999/spring-boot-for-vmware-gemfire/docs/data-serialization.md

-The SDG `MappingPdxSerializer` class offers the following benefits and
+The [spring-data-gemfire-name] `MappingPdxSerializer` class offers the following benefits and
 capabilities: